Spirent/iTest-assets/Libraries/Test.Equipment/Reference/di_landslide/documentation/readme.txt

 Project: Landslide
-Description: This project contains Landslide session profile and quick call library.
+Description: This project contains a Landslide session profile and quickcall library.
 Category: library
 Class: Reference

 This project is the device project for Landslide.
-It contains Landslide session and quickcalls.
+It contains a Landslide session and quickcall library.